yuannan/NeuralNetwork/README.md

 All code is written by hand with minimal external libs, if any.
 Useage of the built in Java libs includes but not limited to ArrayList, FileWriter and FileReader.

-Sets for words starting from 0 should be English, Chinese and German.
+I've included 3 word lists sourced from various places on the internet.
+If you want me to remove or credit you just gimme a shout.
+The lists are in standard ASCII.
-Your own word lists can be used if in the same format.
+Your own word lists can be used if it is in the same format.

 A precompile version can be found in /dist.